-The kitchen needs renovated, you'd like the bathroom ceiling repainted, you’re after a new shower cubicle and the bedrooms could do with re-carpeting.
-How do you dodge the ‘cowboys’ and source a trustworthy contractor to provide a high-quality service at a price that suits your budget?
+Imagine your kitchen needs renovating, you'd like the bathroom ceiling repainted, you’re after a new shower cubicle and the bedrooms could do with re-carpeting.
+How do you dodge the ‘cowboys’ and source trustworthy tradesmen to provide a high-quality service at a price that suits your budget?

 Online marketplace Rated People offers the following tips for finding trustworthy tradespeople: